Transforming a sewing room

 Happy belated New Year to all my readers – I hope that 2011 brings wonderful things to everyone!

 This time Sandy will tell a story of what we have been up to the last 11 days or so.
 It has been fun; the outcome is terrific.

 This is Sandy’s story:

 I’m retired.
 I’m a wife.
 I’m a mother.
-I’m a grandmother.
 I am a Jack-of-all-Trades.
 I grew up under the guidance of a man who made his living building homes, grain storage buildings, churches, grocery stores, and even HOT DOG stands.
 I was taught, from a very young age, that working brought you not only material things you needed for survival, but happiness.